-When responding to any conflict of interest, we expect the derivatives firm to consider the fair dealing obligation in section 8 as well as any other standard of care that may apply when dealing with or advising a derivatives party.
+When responding to any conflict of interest, we expect the derivatives firm to consider the fair dealing obligation in section 9 as well as any other standard of care that may apply when dealing with or advising a derivatives party.

-We are of the view that there are three methods that are generally reasonable to respond to a conflict of interest, depending on the circumstances: avoidance, control and disclosure.
+There are three methods that are generally reasonable to respond to a conflict of interest, depending on the circumstances: avoidance, control and disclosure.